user123anon/skills-communicate-using-markdown/index.md

 ```

 - [x] Create a new pull request
+- [x] Edit the index file and add headers
 - [x] Add an image
 - [x] Add a Markdown
 - [x] Add a task list
 - [x] Turn on GitHub Pages